top of page

 The entire 20th century was a period during which more and more individuals populated the earth.
 In 1900, the world’s population was approximately 1.6 billion people.
 In 2000, there were 6 billion.
 Today, there are 8 billion people on the earth.
 There are more people alive today than ever before.
 There are more people alive today than all those humans who have already lived and died, since recorded history.

 The most outstanding quality of humans is their brains (opposable thumbs notwithstanding).
-In the evolutionary process, it is this feature of human that has experienced the most changes.
+In the evolutionary process, it is this feature of humanity that has experienced the most changes.
 Scientists draw distinctions among, for example, Homo habilis, Homo erectus and Homo sapiens based on brain size as well as brain function, such as the gradual expansion of Broca’s area, the frontal lobe used for language.

 It is the perspective of the individual that has dominated until now.

 Inherent in this notion, at least to the 19th and 20th Century thinkers, was the key role of competition in this process.
 After all, competition fit so neatly into capitalism and democracy.
-Darin, Jefferson and Smith were all in agreement on the role of the individual in evolution, politics and economics.
+Darwin, Jefferson and Smith were all in agreement on the role of the individual in evolution, politics and economics.

 Now, today, tomorrow, with so many human brains functioning at the same time in the same place (earth) Critical Mass has been reached (or if you prefer, critical mass one day will be reached) it is no longer the outstanding individual who is most significant for species survival.
 In the past, persons of great abilities, such as those who were able to amass great power or those who could envision a different future or a different paradigm of understanding, were the best bet for the human species to survive and meet the challenges of daily life.